EdinGuso/CS433-Machine-Learning/README.md

 # CS433-Machine Learning

 This repo includes the group project I worked on for the CS433: Machine Learning course at EPFL during Fall 2021 semester.
+The final report of this project can be found [here](CS433_2021_eCARE2.pdf).

 It consists of scripts and notebooks to preprocess and analyze MSF eCARE patient dataset.